-When cleaning skid-resistant areas, DO NOT attempt to use a wire brush or sandpaper because this will remove the skid-resistant gel.
+When cleaning nonskid areas, DO NOT attempt to use a wire brush or sandpaper because this will remove the non-skid gel.

 Apply wax once or twice a year to maintain gel coat lustre.
 Read the label before using any product.
 Make sure product is formulated for gel coat surfaces.
 Also, consult a Four Winns dealer for their recommendations.